elinwibe/the-pay-gap-bot/README.md

 In order to make the bot run you need your Twitter API keys (add under config.js) and the twit package installed.

 To run it on Heroku, have Git and the Heroku toolbelt installed.
 You'll also need a Procfile (in the case of this bot, it reads: worker: node bot.js), to avoid Heroku running the code as a web app rather than a worker.

+An info page for the bot can be found <a href="http://igor.gold.ac.uk/~eespm001/thePayGap/PayGapBot.html">here</a>